KanavTiger/mle-training/README.md

 - **scikit-learn**: For machine learning models and pipelines.
 - **Matplotlib**: For data visualization.
 - **GitHub**: For version control and collaboration.
-- **Docker**: For  building, shiping, and runing applications in containers.

 ## Contribution